-PCA of spider behaviours in Experiment 2 produced three PCs with Eigenvalues greater than one (see Table 3).
-The first two PCs were similar to those produced in Experiment 1: the first correlated positively with all behaviours except "attack", and the second contrasted the frequency of attacks with the frequency with which spiders left flowers.
-The third PC correlated most strongly (positively) with "bungee", a behaviour which was not distinguished from "retreat" in Experiment 1.
-Analysis which modelled the effect of prey taxon as a fixed factor (GLMs) showed that there were no significant effects of prior exposure to P. dominula, spider sex or prey taxon, or their interactions, on PC1 (Table 4; Figure 5).
+Analysis that modeled the effect of prey taxon as a fixed factor (GLMs) showed that there were no significant effects of prior exposure to P. dominula, spider sex, or prey taxon, or their interactions, on PC1 (Table 4; Figure 5).
 There were, however, significant main effects of prey taxon and treatment on PC2 (Figure 6).
-Spiders behaved most positively towards S. ribesii and most negatively towards C. intermedium.
+Spiders behaved most positively toward Syrphus ribesii and most negatively toward C. intermedium.
 In addition, spiders were less likely to attack prey, and more likely to flee them, if they had previously been exposed to wasps.
 There were no significant interactions involving these main effects on PC2.
-The behaviours captured by PC3 showed a complex response to the different explanatory variables, with a significant three-way interaction in addition to a main effect of taxon (Fig S1, supplementary information).
-In general, spiders were least likely to "bungee" (i.e. had the lowest PC3 scores) in response to C. intermedium, and most likely to exhibit this behaviour in response to S. ribesii.
-The significant three-way interaction reflects contrasting patterns in male and female PC3 scores, particularly towards S. ribesii, S. scripta and E. balteatus: prior exposure to wasps had a relatively positive effect on the male propensity to "bungee" in response to S. ribesii and E. balteatus, and a relatively negative effect on the male propensity to "bungee" in response to S. scripta, when compared to the equivalent effects of exposure on females.
-The mixed model analysis, which included a fixed effect of mimetic accuracy, did not reveal any significant main effects on any of the principal components, but did indicate a significant interaction between treatment and mimetic accuracy: spiders which had been previously been exposed to the aversive model species were relatively more active in response to more accurate mimics, in comparison with less accurate or non-mimetic prey (Figure 5).
+The behaviors captured by PC3 showed a complex response to the different explanatory variables, with a significant 3-way interaction in addition to a main effect of taxon (Figure S1, Supplementary Information).
+In general, spiders were least likely to "bungee" (i.e., had the lowest PC3 scores) in response to C. intermedium and most likely to exhibit this behavior in response to S. ribesii.
+The significant 3-way interaction reflects contrasting patterns in male and female PC3 scores, particularly toward S. ribesii, S. scripta, and Episyrphus balteatus: prior exposure to wasps had a relatively positive effect on the male propensity to "bungee" in response to S. ribesii and E. balteatus, and a relatively negative effect on the male propensity to "bungee" in response to S. scripta, when compared with the equivalent effects of exposure on females.

+The mixed model analysis, which included a fixed effect of mimetic accuracy, did not reveal any significant main effects on any of the PCs but did indicate a significant interaction between treatment and mimetic accuracy: spiders that had been previously been exposed to the aversive model species were relatively more active in response to more accurate mimics, in comparison with less accurate or nonmimetic prey (Figure 5).